michal-h21/make4ht/README.md

 ## The `mode` variable

-The `mode` variable contains contents of `--mode` command line option.
+There is global `mode` variable available in the build file.
+It contains contents of `--mode` command line option.
 It can be used to run some commands conditionally.
 For example:

      if mode == "draft" then
        Make:htlatex{}